Alymantara/pydoppler/README.md

 # PyDoppler

   This is the repository for a python wrapper for Henk Spruit's doppler tomography software.
-  This code can will produce a trail spectra of a dataset, and perform Doppler tomography maps.
+  This code can produce a trail spectra of a dataset, and perform Doppler tomography maps.
 It is intended to be a light-weight code for single emission line datasets.
   The code will be able to:
-  - [x] Load and normalised spectra
+  - [x] Load and normalise spectra
   - [x] Plot a trail spectra at initial phase resolution and binned
-  - [x] Run Doppler tomography and plot reconstruvted spectra
+  - [x] Run Doppler tomography and plot reconstructed spectra
   - [ ] Perform initial spectra binning into user-defined phase bins
   - [ ] User-friendly functions
-  - [ ] Auto-save of figures.
-Have to be done manually.
+  - [ ] Auto-save figures.

   The original code and IDL interface can be found at:
    *  https://wwwmpa.mpa-garching.mpg.de/~henk/

   At the moment, there are many features that haven't been implemented.
 However, the code will be updated continuously.
-If you have any queries/comments/bug report please send an e-mail to:
+If you have any queries/comments/bug reports please send an e-mail to:
    * jvhs1 (at) st-andrews.ac.uk

   If you make use of this software, please acknowledge the original code and this repository: